dart-lang/build/builder_pkgs/mockito/test/example/iss/README.md

 ```
 // The Mock class uses noSuchMethod to catch all method invocations.
-// The @proxy annotation indicates that noSuchMethod calls should be
-// handled gracefully.
-For more info, see the readme for package:mockito.
-@proxy
 class MockIssLocator extends Mock implements IssLocator {}
 ```
 The tests check for two scenarios: